4.4 Pro Forma Adjustments

 To be consistent with A’s

-accounting principles, the pro forma information
+accounting principles, the pro forma financial

-new accounting principle on January 1, 20X4.
+accounting principle on January 1, 20X4.
+However,

-of the new accounting principle in the pro forma
+new accounting principle in the pro forma

 financial information for the year ended December